 Frequently Asked Questions about Student Plans

 The law doesn’t specify when the plans need to be completed.
-The learning plans will be most helpful to students if they are completed early in the school.
+The learning plans will be most helpful to students if they are completed early in the school year.

 Efforts should be made to locate state assessment results of students who transferred into the district.
 If a student did not take the state assessment (e.g., transferred from out-of-state, was absent, was a private or home-schooled student), a learning plan would only be required for 8th grade students who have academic deficiencies or have excessive absence rates that could interfere with transition to the next level of school.

 As long as the student learning plans include the elements required in the law, districts have the option to either create learning plans for students receiving special education services, or to incorporate these learning plans into existing individual education plans (IEP).
 The law does not specifically address students eligible for special education services.